AdiP84/Automation/README.md

 The Cypress framework was successfully integrated into Jenkins CI tool.
 The project is parameterised.
 Moreover, the eCommerce "Decathlon" test was converted to feature file with Gherkin syntax (BDD Cucumber framework).

+# Mobile Automation with Java using Appium

+**Tests:**

+1. Should swipe through photos in the inbuilt IOS Photos app from first to last and navigate back to Albums menu